FabioMiguel2000/iNeedHelp/README.md

 | US13 | OAuth API Sign-up | low | As a Visitor, I want to register a new account linked to my Google/Github account, so that I do not need to create a whole new account to use the platform
 | US14 | OAuth API Sign-in | low | As a Visitor, I want to sign-in through my Google/Github account, so that I can authenticate myself into the system
 <p align = "center">
-Table.3 - Visitor user stories
+Table 2.3 - Visitor user stories
 </p>

 ### Authenticated User